International Students

 Scholarships for Undergraduate International Students

-Scholarships can ease your expenses and free you up so you can focus on your studies.
-At the University of Regina, we have special entrance scholarships designated specifically for international students.
-And the number of scholarships that our international students can apply for increases after your first year here.
+At the U of R, we have special entrance scholarships designated specifically for international students, and the number of scholarships that international students can apply for increases after your first year here.
+The good news is the University of Regina’s tuition fees are among the lowest of Canadian universities!

 Undergraduate International Students